 Installing twin wall flue through the house

-1. Put a length through a pre-prepared wood box and slide down the firestop support plate and the support clamp.
+1. Put a length through the floor and slide down the Vented Floor support plate (aka Vented ceiling support).

-2. Scew the firestop support plate to the box and lay the support clamp on the support plate.
+2. Screw this Floor support plate to the floor.
 Next, screw the support clamp directly to the jacket pipe of the length.
-Make sure the screws are short enough not to touch or puncture the core pipe.

 The minimum distance between the insulated chimney's outer wall and the combustible materials is 60mm (G60).

 The minimum distance between the single wall stove pipes and the wooden floor is 3 times the diameter (of the pipe) and never less than 375mm.
 For 5" pipes (125mm) this means always minimum 375mm.
 For 6" pipes (150mm) it is 450mm.

 If the flue passes through a first floor, it must be boxed in.